-The Company recorded tax expense of \$0.6 million and \$8.8 million for fiscal years 2012 and 2011, respectively.
-The effective tax rate for fiscal 2012 was 1.8%, primarily as a result of the release of a valuation allowance against net deferred tax assets in Switzerland, partially offset by the accrual of a Swiss withholding tax settlement and the continued recording of other valuation allowances, most notably the valuation allowance against net U.S. deferred tax assets, and the tax accrued on the repatriation of foreign earnings.
-The effective tax rate for fiscal 2011 was -62.7% for continuing operations, primarily as a result of the establishment of a valuation allowance against net deferred tax assets in Switzerland, in addition to continued recording of other valuation allowances, and the tax accrued on the repatriation of foreign earnings.
+2012 was the result of the release of a valuation allowance against net deferred tax assets in Switzerland, partially offset by the accrual of a Swiss withholding tax settlement and the continued recording of other valuation allowances, most notably the valuation allowance against net U.S. deferred tax assets, and the tax accrued on the repatriation of foreign earnings.
+The fluctuation in the effective tax rate is also due to a shift in the mix of global pre-tax financial results, as well as a \$0.5 million discrete expense recorded in the current year for a contingent exposure relative to a recent foreign tax audit.
 See Note 7 to the Company's Consolidated Financial Statements for further information regarding income taxes.